kmskillings/breakout/journal.md

 Next, I want to use the command line to compile and simulate my designs, but it looks like this will have to be a topic for another time.

+## August 9, 2025

+### Asynchronous Reset with Synchrounous De-Assert

+After a bit of time to think, I realized I should update my Blinky code to have asynchronous reset with synchronous de-assert.
+I made the appropriate change to the code.